-Regional Flexible Funding Draft Policy
+II.
+Regional Flexible Funding

-Draft Policy Justification/Notes Statement of Values This updated policy aligns with the goals that the MPO Board adopted for the 2050 Metropolitan Transportation Plan.
-The 2050 MTP goals are intended to drive the MPO's policies and decision making for the lifespan of the plan.
-These goals include: I. Protect the Human and Natural Environment and MinimizeClimate Change II.
-Ensure Equity and Participation III.
-Connect People and Places IV.
-Ensure that All People Have Access to Multimodal andAffordable Transportation Choices V. Promote Safety, Health, and Well-Being VI.
-Improve Infrastructure Condition and Resilience VII.
-Manage Congestion and System Reliability VIII.
-Stimulate Inclusive Economic Vitality As part of the application procedure, each applicant will explain how their project submittals support the goals of the 2050 MTP.
-Regional Flexible Funding Federal funding that flows through the MPO, including Surface Transportation Block Grant Direct Attributable (STBGDA), Transportation Alternatives, Congestion Mitigation Air Quality Improvement funding (CMAQ), STBG-Any Area funding received through INFRA swaps, and any federal funding identified during NCDOT's August closeout, will be combined to form a single funding pool known as Regional Flexible Funding (RFF).
+Federal funding that flows through the MPO, including Surface Transportation Block Grant Direct Attributable (STBGDA), Transportation Alternatives, Congestion Mitigation Air Quality Improvement funding (CMAQ), STBG-Any Area funding received through INFRA swaps, and any federal funding identified during NCDOT's August closeout, will be combined to form a single funding pool known as Regional Flexible Funding (RFF).

 Once all projects are submitted, MPO staff will determine which projects will receive which type of federal funding based on the project type and funding available.

 Applicants may also indicate preferred funding types for their projects.

-LPA Staff is making the recommendation to create a single funding pool for the following reasons: DCHC MPO is the only MPO in the state that provides STBGDA funding based on population.
-This practice is a disadvantage to smaller jurisdictions who must bank funding for many years to fund projects given that the cost of many transportation projects are relatively similar across jurisdictions, regardless of population.
-This means that funding that could be used to deliver projects is not being put to good use as it is sitting in the "bank" for future use.
-Creating a single funding pool means that funding will be available to agencies as needed.
-Larger jurisdictions will have access to more funding in a given year as no funding will be banked.
-Smaller jurisdictions will be able to apply for funding when they have a project in mind instead of waiting to bank enough funds.
-Many MPOs combine all federal funding into one pool, including CAMPO.
-A publication from Transportation for America, "The Innovative MPO," recommended combining federal funding pools in order to use federal funding more efficiently.
-For instance, by treating funds as separate pool (e.g. CMAQ), staff must select projects that most efficiently meet the funding available in each individual pot.
-Having funding in a single pool allows more flexibility in allowing MPO staff to identify the best projects submitted and making the available funding fit those projects.
-In other words, it will be easier to combine funding types to fund projects.
-This recommendation does not include the STBGDA funding that is given to transit agencies based on population.
-Given the impact of
+III.
+Eligible Applicants, Projects, and Phases

+Eligible Applicants

-COVID-19, transit agencies may be counting on this funding more so than in past years.
-Eligible Applicants, Projects, and Phases Meets federal fundingrequirements; project eligibility based on previous policy.
-Eligible Applicants Any MPO member agency, including transit agencies, cities, towns, counties, and planning organizations such as the Triangle J Council of Governments and Research Triangle Foundation, may apply for funding through the Regional Flexible Funding Program.
-Project and Phase Eligibility During the SPOT process that North Carolina uses to prioritize projects for funding throughout the state, NCDOT uses a normalization procedure to allocate funds between highway and non-highway modes.
+Any MPO member agency, including transit agencies, cities, towns, counties, and planning organizations such as the Triangle J Council of Government and Research Triangle Foundation, may apply for funding through the Regional Flexible Funding Program.

+Project and Phase Eligibility

+During the SPOT process that North Carolina uses to prioritize projects for funding throughout the state, the North Carolina Department of Transportation (NCDOT) uses a normalization procedure to allocate funds between highway and non-highway modes.
 The normalization procedure allocates at least 90% of funds that come through the state to highway projects.

-In keeping with the MPO's goals, funding priority will be given to projects in the adopted DCHC Metropolitan Transportation Plan in the following categories and not for roadway projects: Public transit Bicycle and pedestrian facilities Transportation System Management, Transportation Demand Management, Intelligent Transportation Systems Scenic and environmental enhancements Planning studies that support the implementation or development of the adopted and future versions of DCHC's Metropolitan Transportation Plan and air quality programs Local versus Regional Plans and Projects Regional planning studies should be requested through the UPWP process.
+In keeping with the MPO's goals, funding priority will be given to projects in the adopted DCHC Metropolitan Transportation Plan in the following categories and not for roadway projects:

+- Public transit

+- Bicycle and pedestrian facilities

+- Transportation System Management, Transportation Demand Management, Intelligent Transportation Systems

+- Scenic and environmental enhancements

+- Planning studies that support the implementation or development of the adopted and future versions of DCHC's Metropolitan Transportation Plan and air quality programs

+Local versus Regional Plans and Projects

+Regional planning studies should be requested through the Unified Planning Work Program (UPWP) process.
 Agencies may apply for funding for local area and feasibility studies through the RFF program.

-The 2045 MTP's defines "regionally significant" projects as those that: Provide access to and from the region, or to major destinations in the region.
+The 2045 MTP's defines "regionally significant" projects as those that:

+Provide access to and from the region, or to major destinations in the region.
 The FHWA functional classifications serve a different purpose than the local functional classification used by the MPOs, so the two classification systems are significantly different.
 Generally, the regionally significant designation includes interstate highways, U.S. highways, freeways, and North Carolina signed roads that are the primary road in a corridor.
 Rail transit facilities, which are described in a separate section, are considered regionally significant.

 A list of regionally significant bicycle and pedestrian routes is included in the 2045 MTP.

-Infrastructure Projects versus Local Area Planning and Feasibility Studies All phases of a project need to follow the federal process if federal funding is used for even one phase or part of a project.
+Capital Projects versus Local Area Planning and Feasibility Studies

+All phases of a project need to follow the federal process if federal funding is used for even one phase or part of a project.
 The federal process often leads to increased project costs.
-The RFF program therefore prioritizes design, ROW, and construction of infrastructure projects over local area planning studies and feasibility studies to most efficiently use federal funds.
+The RFF program therefore prioritizes design, right of way (ROW), and construction of infrastructure projects over local area planning studies and feasibility studies to most efficiently use federal funds.

 Agencies may apply for local area planning and feasibility studies through the RFF program.
 The rubric and various provisions in this policy, such as the maximum funding request cap, are designed to allow smaller jurisdictions to receive funding for these projects, as these jurisdictions may lack other sources of funding for such projects.